-Fortunately, if we are only interested in thermodynamic properties, for instance, the free energy profile, instead of real dynamics, these properties can be calculated indirectly via the reference-potential approach,^{29-32} of which the idea has been applied to many studies.^{33-57} Specifically, the QM/MM partitioning with a fixed number of solvent molecules in the QM region, although the specific water molecules may vary, has a constant functional form for the Hamiltonian, say H_1 .
-The exchange of solvent molecules between the QM and MM regions is just a permutation of the state before the exchange takes place.
-Another partitioning scheme, with no solvent molecules in the QM region, adopts a Hamiltonian H_0 , which serves as the reference potential.
-The ensemble average of an operator X under H_1 can be computed from the ensemble of H_0 via reweighting58 where $\langle \cdot \rangle$ denotes the ensemble average or expectation, and the subscript 0 or 1 indicates the Hamiltonian under which the ensemble is calculated.
-Here, $\frac{e^{\beta(H_0-H_1)}}{\langle e^{\beta(H_0-H_1)} \rangle_0}$ can be considered as the weight under H_1 for the configurations sampled with H_0 .
+Fortunately, if we are interested in equilibrium thermodynamic properties only, for instance the free energy profile, instead of real dynamics, these properties can be calculated indirectly via the reference-potential approach,31-34 of which the idea has been applied to many studies.35-59 Specifically, the QM/MM partitioning with a fixed number of solvent molecules in the QM region is the target Hamiltonian state denoted by $H_1$ .
+The specific water molecules inside the QM region may vary from one snapshot to another, and the exchange of solvent molecules between the QM and MM regions is just a permutation of the state before the exchange takes place.
+Meanwhile, another partitioning scheme excluding all the solvent molecules from the QM region corresponds to Hamiltonian $H_0$ , which serves as the reference potential.
+The ensemble average of an operator X under $H_1$ can be computed from the ensemble of $H_0$ via reweighting where $\langle \cdot \rangle$ denotes the ensemble average or expectation, and the subscript 0 or 1 indicates the Hamiltonian under which the ensemble is calculated.
+Here, $\frac{e^{\beta(H_0-H_1)}}{\langle e^{\beta(H_0-H_1)} \rangle_0}$ can be considered as the weight under $H_1$ for the configurations sampled with $H_0$ .
 For a generalized ensemble, the equation can be slightly more complicated, but the idea is the same.
-Recently, Jia et al proposed a reference potential method for the free energy calculations at an expensive level of theory using a unique Boltzmann ensemble.41 Li et al extended this method to mixed ensembles from, but not limited to, umbrella sampling (US)58 simulations.47 In these methods, a long simulation using a less expensive Hamiltonian is performed to explore the phase space, and from this simulation, a free energy profile corresponding to this Hamiltonian can be estimated using well-established postprocessing methods such as Multistate Bennett Acceptance Ratio (MBAR)^{59,60} and the Weighted Histogram Analysis Method (WHAM).^{61-63} Next, a correction in the free energy from this inexpensive Hamiltonian to the Hamiltonian of interest is calculated using thermodynamic perturbation (TP).64 In this way, expensive direct simulations at the high level Hamiltonian can be avoided.
-When calculating the correction for a mixed ensemble, weight factors from the MBAR analysis should be used.47 Therefore, the TP should be carried out with nonuniform weights for the samples.
-Thermodynamic expectations of any structural properties can be computed in a similar way.^{47,53}
+Recently, Jia et al proposed a reference potential method for the free energy calculations at an expensive level of theory using a unique Boltzmann ensemble.
+Li et al extended this method to mixed ensembles from, but not limited to, umbrella sampling (US) simulations.
+In these methods, a long simulation using a less expensive Hamiltonian is performed to explore the phase space, and from this simulation a free energy profile corresponding to this Hamiltonian can be estimated using well-established postprocessing methods such as Multistate Bennett Acceptance Ratio (MBAR) and the Weighted Histogram Analysis Method (WHAM).63-65 Next, a correction in the free energy from this inexpensive Hamiltonian to the Hamiltonian of interest is calculated using thermodynamic perturbation (TP).
+In this way, expensive direct simulations at the high level Hamiltonian can be avoided.
+When calculating the correction for a mixed ensemble, weight factors from the MBAR analysis should be used.
+Therefore, the TP should be carried out with nonuniform weights for the samples.
+Thermodynamic expectations of any structural properties can be computed in a similar way.